ThuNganPythonista/Java-Vocabularies/README.md

-# Java-Syntax and introduction :
+# Java introduction :
 1. To find out what is JDK, JRE and JVM :
     *you can access this link : [https://s.net.vn/o0tY]
-2. An instant noodle for learning Java when you already learnt other programming languages Format prints "hello world" :
+2. An instant noodle for learning Java when you already learnt other programming languages

+Format prints "hello world" :
 ```python
     class HelloWorld{